Palash90/site-assets/target/blogs/iron-learn/iron-learn-9.md

 This solved the issue of H2D copy and brought down the execution time to 54 seconds, far from 8 seconds.

 ## Another Costly Operation
 I was on the lookout for the issue, again took help from `nsys` profiler.
 This time it showed D2H copy.
 I found that `sum` reduction function (similar to `np.sum()`) was behind those copies.
 As `sum` function is an aggregate function and GPU works on a thread based execution principle, initially I thought of doing this calculation in CPU but that backfired heavily.
 This function gets called on each epoch for loss calculation.
-A drop in even a few milliseonds would bring down seconds on training for 1000 epochs.
+A drop in even a few milliseconds would bring down seconds on training for 1000 epochs.

 So I wrote a column based reducer instead: